Paratii-Video/paratii-db/README.md

 ## Request cors access

 Currently our API have limited cors access.
-Want to develop a project that use out API?
+Want to develop a project that use Paratii API?
 Write us on our beloved telegram channel =)

 https://t.me/joinchat/EWZMBQ9mnqJ1--NKHpyF8A